dougsparling/lucene-testbed/blog.md

 As we saw earlier, filters contain a reference back to the previous stage in the pipeline, so that is how we instantiate them.
 We also slide in a few filters from `StandardAnalyzer`: `LowerCaseFilter` and `StopFilter`.
 These two must come after `QuotationTokenFilter` to ensure that any quotes have been separated.
 We can be more flexible in our placement of `DialoguePayloadTokenFilter`, anywhere after `QuotationTokenFilter` will do.
 So we put it after `StopFilter` to avoid wasting time injecting the dialogue payload into [stop words](http://en.wikipedia.org/wiki/Stop_words) that will ultimately be removed.

+Here is a visualization of our new pipeline in action (minus parts of the standard pipeline we have removed or already seen):

+`(~~~ illustration of customized pipeline ~~~)`

 `DialogueAnalyzer` can now be used as any other stock `Analyzer` would be, and now we can build the index and move on to search.

 ## Searching Dialogue ##

 If we wanted to only search dialogue, we could have simply discarded all tokens outside of a quotation, and we would be done.
 Instead, by leaving all of the original tokens intact, we've given ourselves flexibility to do queries that take dialogue into account, or treat it like any other part of text.

-The basics of querying a Lucene index [well documented](http://lucene.apache.org/core/5_0_0/core/org/apache/lucene/search/package-summary.html#package_description), and for our purposes it is enough to know that queries are composed of `Term` objects stuck together with operators such as `MUST` or `SHOULD`, and match documents based on those terms.
+The basics of querying a Lucene index are [well documented](http://lucene.apache.org/core/5_0_0/core/org/apache/lucene/search/package-summary.html#package_description), and for our purposes it is enough to know that queries are composed of `Term` objects stuck together with operators such as `MUST` or `SHOULD`, and match documents based on those terms.
 Matching documents are then scored based on a configurable `Similarity` object, and those results can be ordered by score, filtered or limited.
 For example, Lucene allows us to do a query for the top ten documents that must contain both of the terms `[hello]` and `[world]`.

 Customizing search results based on dialogue can be done by adjusting a document's score based on payload.
 The first extension point for this will be in `Similarity`, which is responsible for weighing and scoring matching terms.